-Beth Theriot is Co-Director of NVMI and Head of School, Academics at MAB.
+Beth Theriot is Program Director of NVMI and Head of School, Academics at MAB.
 Beth holds an AMS Early Childhood certificate.
 She has been a Lead Teacher in Montessori classrooms since 1981 and is an experienced workshop facilitator.
 Beth holds a B.A. in Psychology from Loyola University and M.A. in Special Studies from George Washington University.
 During the past 5 years, Beth has lectured in classroom management and parent education at the Northeast Institute additional site in VA.

 Jill Theriot is the interim program-director for NVMI.
 She has been a Montessori classroom teacher since 2000 and is the Assistant Head of School at the Montessori Academy at Belmont Greene.
 She received her AMI primary credential from the St. Louis Montessori Institute and holds a B.A. in Sociology from SUNY Albany.
 She serves as instructor for our Sensorial curriculum and is a field consultant.